-The Rankin Family spent their 2 week summer vacation traveling California in style.
+The Rankin Family spent their 2 week summer holiday travelling California in style.
 Howard very kindly sent us this blog accompanied by some inspirational photography!

-My wife, daughters and I enjoyed a wonderful vacation in California in August – all thanks to the insight, patience and thoroughness of the lovely Maudie Tomlinson of Scott Dunn.
+My wife, daughters and I enjoyed a wonderful holiday in California in August – all thanks to the insight, patience and thoroughness of the lovely Maudie Tomlinson of Scott Dunn.